 An Update on Alzheimer’s Disease

 June is Alzheimer’s and Brain Awareness Month.
-An estimated 6.5 million Americans ages 65 and older have Alzheimer’s dementia as of 2022.
+An estimated 7.2 million Americans age 65 and older have Alzheimer’s dementia as of 2025.
 Here’s an update on what is currently known about Alzheimer’s disease, including symptoms, treatments and research efforts to prevent it.

 Alzheimer’s is the most common cause of dementia in older adults.
 Dementia is defined as the loss of cognitive functioning and behavioral abilities to the point of interfering with a person’s daily activities.